-- Use unique Facebook login details – When phishing scams are so rife on Facebook, it’s always best to use a unique username and password so that in the unfortunate event of being phished, the attackers won’t have access to your other online accounts.
+- Use unique Facebook login details – Facebook phishing is rife so it’s always best to use a unique username and password so that in the unfortunate event of being phished, the attackers won’t have access to your other online accounts.

 - Only enter personal information on a secure website – The URL on a secure site will always begin with a ‘https’.
 The ‘s’ stands for secure and ensures that all communication between your browser and the website you are visiting is encrypted.

 - Install Anti-Virus Software – The installation of anti-virus software will help detect threats on your computer and block unauthorised users from gaining access.
 A good software program will also prevent you from accessing sites that Facebook is trying to redirect you to.

 - Keeping operating systems up to date – It’s also important to ensure that your software is regularly updated to prevent criminals from gaining access to your computer through vulnerabilities in older and outdated systems.